koppen/redmine-pepper-theme/README.md

 Pepper is a Redmine theme that looks professional, generic enough to be usable by most organizations, while not becoming bland or boring - fitting for any high tech software company.

-It has been tested with [Redmine](http://redmine.org) 1.2, and should work fine with [Chili Project](http://chiliproject.org) as well.

 Features
 --------